-Drug involvement refers to the harmful or hazardous use of psychoactive substances including alcohol and illicit drugs.
+Drug involvement among undergraduate students has emerged as a significant concern for alcohol and illicit drugs.
 Psychoactive substances use can lead to dependence syndrome, a cluster of behavioural, cognitive and physiological phenomena (WHO, 2014).
-In other words, use of psychoactive substances can result into a strong desire to take drugs, difficulties in controlling its use, persisting in its use despite harmful consequences.
-Moreover, users of psychoactive substances are vulnerable to giving a higher priority to drug use than to other activities and obligation, experience increase tolerance and sometimes a physical withdrawal state (Oshikoya, 2012).
-Drug involvement and addiction is one of the most serious and rapidly growing phenomena, producing many terrible impacts on health, behaviour, and the country's economy globally (Alebachew, et al 2019).
+In other words, the use of psychoactive substances can lead to a strong desire to consume drugs, difficulties in controlling their use, and continued use despite harmful consequences.
+Moreover, users of psychoactive substances are vulnerable to giving a higher priority to drug use than to other activities and obligation, experience increase tolerance and sometimes a physical withdrawal state (Oshikoya, phenomena, producing many terrible impacts on health, behaviour, and the country's economy globally (Alebachew, et al 2019).
 Drug involvement is prevalent across Nigeria's six geopolitical zones.
 Such drugs include tobacco, Indian hemp, cocaine, morphine, heroine, alcohol, ephedrine, madras, caffeine, glue, barbiturates, and amphetamines (Oshikoya & Ili, 2016).